Logarithmic speed-up of relaxation in A-B annihilation with exclusion: Block initial conditions with blocks of lengths 1, 2 and 3

-This is different from the traditional Glauber dynamics for the q-state Potts model \cite{pottsderrida}, in which domain walls can coalesce as well (a process of the kind $q_1|q_2|q_3 \rightarrow q_2~ q_2 |q_3$).
-In our mapping domain walls cannot coalesce, as this does not correspond to any of the A-B reactions.
-The non-coalescence condition models the exclusion between particles of the same species.\\
+This is different from the traditional Glauber dynamics for the q-state Potts model \cite{pottsderrida}, in which domain walls can coalesce as well (coalescence is a process where two domain walls coalesce into one, of the kind $q_1|q_2|q_3 \rightarrow q_2~ q_2 |q_3$).
+In our mapping domain walls cannot coalesce, because of the exclusion between particles of the same species.

 A domain with a given value of $q=i$, say, is called an $i$-domain.
+A 2-domain can be annihilated only if it has 1-domains on both sides, or 3-domains on both sides.
 Starting from the i.c. eqn. (\ref{eq:2bic}), none of the 2-domains can be annihilated at the first time-step due to exclusion.
-A 2-domain can be annihilated only if it has 1-domains on both sides, or 3-domains on both sides.
-Thinking back to the kinetic symmetry-broken Ising model, we can thus assign a local value of $\alpha=0$ to a 2-domain lying between a 1- and a 3-domain, and $\alpha=1$ to ones with same domains on either side.
-It is also easy to see that 1-domains and 3-domains will always be surrounded by 2-domains on both sides, and hence have $\alpha=1$.\\
+Thinking back to the kinetic symmetry-broken Ising model, we can thus assign a local value of $\alpha=0$ to a 2-domain lying between a 1- and a 3-domain, and $\alpha=1$ to one with same domains on either side.
+Starting from eqn. (\ref{eq:2bic}), one sees that 1-domains and 3-domains will always be surrounded by 2-domains on both sides, and hence have $\alpha=1$.
+Domain walls of the form $3|1$ and $1|3$ are never formed.

 Now we can map the evolution of domains walls in this system to that of a corresponding Ising configuration with kinetic symmetry breaking, by labeling 1- and 3- domains as `$+$' domains and 2-domains as `$-$' domains, now allowed to have a local values of $\alpha$.
-The value of $\alpha$ for the 2-domains changes on merging according to the rule $\alpha^{new} = (\alpha^1+\alpha^2)\mod{(2)} $.
-At $t=0$, $\overline{\alpha_2} = 0$.\\
+The value of $\alpha$ for the 2-domains changes on merging according to the rule $\alpha^{new} = (\alpha^{(1)}+\alpha^{(2)})\mod{(2)}$.